 Enregistré comme favori 348 fois

-Currently I have an opening for a single person or a couple starting 10 March 2021.
 Preference is for people who love to be outside (in addition to their typical work in the woods) in the woods.
 If you already live in Pittsburgh and would like to volunteer during the day, we have many projects.
 For volunteers who wish to live in my house, the expectation is that you are completely vaccinated or willing to get completely vaccinated (being that the vaccination shots are free at local pharmacies) as well as wear a mask in common spaces of the house the first two weeks of your stay, Thanks.
 Or, you are completely vaccinated.

 As of July 2021, my current volunteer cleared some of the woods with a wheelbarrow as well as cut up logs with an electric battery powered chainsaw.
 We are working to prepare grounds for planting a couple hundred seedlings in October.
 We will also be planting several hundred seedlings on other creeks in October to help out Allegheny County.

 We transplanted 50 eastern redbuds, 25 silky dogwoods and 50 blackhaw viburnums in July 2021.